-If a mission requires that you work from a Heli-spot for a long period of time we recommend you flight follow locally with your aircraft until you complete the mission; notify dispatch of your intentions.
+Remember flight following is for your safety.
+If a mission requires that you work from a Heli-spot for a long period of time we recommend that you flight, follow locally with your aircraft until you complete the mission; notify dispatch of your intentions.
 When using local flight following please contact dispatch when operations have begun and when the missions are completed, and the aircraft is on the ground.

-Notify Dispatch prior to shutting down the aircraft for extended amounts of time, and ensure a handheld radio is on board.
+If your mission requires that the aircraft be shut down for an extended amount of time, notify Dispatch prior to shutting down the aircraft, and ensure a handheld radio is on board.
 If PBC does not hear from you within 30 minutes, a Search and Rescue operation will begin.
 Aircraft equipped with AFF will follow procedures outlined in the National Interagency Mobilization Guide.